puwun/OE/README.md

 <h2>🛡️ License:</h2>

-This project is licensed under the This Rock-Paper-Scissors game is licensed under the MIT License.
-Enjoy the game! 🎮
+This project is licensed under the This Hand Cricket (Odd-Even) game is licensed under the MIT License.
+Enjoy the game! 🏏